What does GDPR stand for?

 At its core, GDPR is a set of rules designed to give EU citizens more control over their personal data.
 It aims to simplify the regulatory environment for business so both citizens and businesses in the European Union can fully benefit from the digital economy.

 The reforms are designed to reflect the world we're living in now and bring laws and obligations - including those around personal data, privacy, and consent - across Europe up to speed for the internet-connected age.

 Fundamentally, almost every aspect of our lives revolves around data.
 From social media companies to banks, retailers, and governments -- almost every service we use involves the collection and analysis of our personal data.
 Your name, address, credit card number and more all collected, analyzed and, perhaps most importantly, stored by organizations.

 Data breaches inevitably happen.
 Information gets lost, stolen or otherwise released into the hands of people who were never intended to see it -- and those people often have malicious intent.

-Under the terms of GDPR, not only will organisations have to ensure that personal data is gathered legally and under strict conditions, but those who collect and manage it will be obliged to protect it from misuse and exploitation, as well as to respect the rights of data owners - or face penalties for not doing so.
+Under the terms of GDPR, not only organisations have to ensure that personal data is gathered legally and under strict conditions, but those who collect and manage it are obliged to protect it from misuse and exploitation, as well as to respect the rights of data owners - or face penalties for not doing so.
 Administrative fines up to 20 000 000 EUR or up to 4% of the total worldwide annual turnover (Art.
 83 al.5 GDPR).